kraktus/lichess-time-spent/README.md

 # lichess-time-spent

-Extracting time spent playing by player
+Extracting time spent playing on Lichess by player